Agora-Lab-AI/Megalodon/README.md

 # Todo:

 * Better prompt

-* better model handling, we should be able to input any model from openai or huggingface

-TODO: Make it modular to plug in and play with any model openai or huggingface
+* More seamless model handling, plug and play with any model from OpenAI or HuggingFace.
-TODO: Save to huggingface after each iteration is labelled
+* Save to HuggingFace after each iteration is labeled
-TODO: Potentially use parquet for optimized storage
+* Potentially use Parquet for optimized storage
-TODO: Add in polymorphic or shape shifting preprocesing logi
+* Add in polymorphic or shape shifting preprocessing logic